collective-soundworks/collective-soundworks.github.io/tutorials/plugin-platform-init.md

 :::

 ::: info
-Note that this specific functionnality of the wizard is just a mere alias of `npm install`, it is equivalent to doing:
+Note that this specific functionality of the wizard is just a mere alias of `npm install`, it is equivalent to doing:

 ```sh
 npm install --save @soundworks/plugin-platform-init